sethforprivacy/sethforprivacy.com/content/guides/accepting-monero-via-btcpay-server.md

 {{< figure src="/accepting-monero-via-btcpay-server/monero_invoice.png" align="center" style="border-radius: 8px;" >}}

-If you'd like to see what the payment flow looks like for a simple donation/PoS, you can try it out below (feel free to not send funds and just click through if you'd like!):

-{{< btcpayserver >}}

 ## Contributing to Monero support in BTCPay Server

 If you'd like to contribute and improve Monero support within BTCPay Server, here are the relevent repositories: